costycnc/costycnc-stroke-foam-cutter/README.md

 # costycnc-stroke-foam-cutter

-Create Contours for Your Foam Cutter with Costycnc
+Create Contours for Your Foam Cutter with Costycnc (this page can find also here <a hrefs="https://www.costycnc.it/stroke1">https://www.costycnc.it/stroke1</a>

 Introduction: